maxemileffort/blog-challenge-v2/README.md

-## Ultra simple Express boilerplate with Gulp
+## Ultra simple Express boilerplate

 This is a simple project I use when I need to do some experiment on some js or css.

-Gulp gives the livereload super quick power.

 ### To install